Bruno Fernandes transfer news: Manchester United captain does not want to move to Saudi Arabia

 The 30-year-old has contributed 98 goals and 87 assists in 290 games in all competitions since moving to United from Sporting Lisbon in January 2020.

-Sky Sports News understands Fernandes discussed the potential Saudi deal with his family.
-And his decision was both a football and personal one.
+Sky Sports News understands Fernandes discussed the potential Saudi deal with his family and his decision was both a football and personal one.
+The feeling is he still has plenty to offer top level European football.

 When asked if Fernandes had played his last game for United in their 3-1 friendly win over Hong Kong, Amorim replied: "I do not think so.
 I do not know for sure, nobody knows, but I do not think so.